darikomarenko/react-ts/README.md

-TodoList on React TS
+TodoList on React TS + Redux
-To run the app - npm run dev
+To run the app - npm install, npm run dev